Workshop II: Collective Variables in Classical Mechanics - IPAM

 Modeling reactive events in molecular systems

-Mauro Maggioni (Duke University)
+Mauro Maggioni (Johns Hopkins University)

 Thursday, October 27, 2016